Ashmita-03/PersonalityQuizAshmita/README.md

 - Just one click over the button will calcute the result.

 ### File overview
--index.html>> The content of the website
+- index.html>> The content of the website
--style.css>> Renders the style elments of the website -script.js>> Gives FUnctionality, and Calculates the personality.
+- style.css>> Renders the style elments of the website
+- script.js>> Gives FUnctionality, and Calculates the personality.

 ### Struggles and Learning
 I struggled to connect the js file with the html.
 I learnt how it works in the background of websites other than what we see through our eyes.